Leading social change.

 We provide an immersive learning experience with a diverse faculty.
 Our professors are leading practitioners, scholars, and researchers.
 Learning takes place in small, intimate classes, and through the exceptional training opportunities we offer.

-Through strong faculty support, a dedicated Training Department, and the School’s partnerships with hundreds of organizations and agencies, our students gain valuable practicum and field experience in a wide variety of settings working with populations at the local, regional, national, or international levels.
+Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of organizations and agencies, our students gain valuable practicum and field experience in a wide variety of settings working with populations at the local, regional, national, or international levels.

 Urban Mental Health Concentration